IIIV Collar Strategy

 What is a collar on IIIV?

 A collar on IIIV is the collar strategy applied to IIIV (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With IIIV stock trading near $21.12, the strikes shown on this page are snapped to the nearest listed IIIV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IIIV stock at $16.34 on the most recent close, the strikes shown on this page are snapped to the nearest listed IIIV chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IIIV collar max profit and max loss calculated?